 I started writing songs with my best friend Russell Aylett when we were 18 years old.
 At 25 we had a Management deal and had toured with 80's pop favorites "Brother Beyond".
 For one reason or another that was as close to real success that we ever got and our band dissolved a year later.

 In 2006 I decided to give music another go.
-I started working on some solo material with Russell agreeing to produce some of the songs but scrapped the project following Russ's untimely and shocking murder in April 2006.
-My best friends passing hit me hard and making music seemed insignificant for years.
+I started working on some solo material with Russell agreeing to produce some of the songs but immediately scrapped the project following Russ's untimely and shocking murder in April 2006.
+My best friends passing hit me hard and making music seemed insignificant for years after.
 In late 2010 after much persuasion, I reluctantly joined a covers band just as a hobby.

 By the summer of 2016 however, I was already plotting a solo project.
 I had started to keep my best ideas separate from the band and went into the studio and recorded a solo single “We Have Come A Long Way”.
 It was a revelation.
 Finally, I felt fulfilled and excited again by what I was doing.
-2017 saw the release of two more singles and I shot my first music video for the debut single.
+2017 saw the release of two more singles and my first music video for the debut single.
 I was working harder at my writing than ever before and was also learning more and more about marketing and promotion.
 In 2018 I released my debut album “London E12” and shot my 2nd music video in Spain for my 4th single “If This Is The End”.

 In 2019 I played my first shows as a solo artist and released my 5th and final single from “London E12”.
 Throughout 2019 I continued recording tracks for album 2.
-I started collaborating with more people than ever before and began mentoring others to market their music using my experience.
+I started collaborating with more people than ever before and began mentoring others too to market their music using my experience.

 In September 2019 I released the first track from my sophomore album “HEALED” and shot a short film for it called “What You Didn’t Say”.
-Shooting on location in Malaga Spain was a truly memorable experience.
-In January 2020 I had to reassess my goals as the standards I was setting myself required far more funding.
+Shooting on location in Malaga was a truly memorable experience.
+In January 2020 I had to reassess my goals as the standards I was setting myself required more and more funding.
 My 2nd single from album 2 "But It Does" had cost more to produce than anything I had recorded before because I now knew exactly how I wanted to sound.
 To continue recording like that would mean a long delay in releasing the 2nd album.
 Should I quit?
 Is this just a really expensive hobby?
 Lots of things crossed my mind but I quickly knew I couldn't give up.
 I love what I do too much.
 So I thought let's see how "But It Does" is received and then decide.